rambasnet/DevEnvSetup/Windows/README.md

 # Development Evnvironment Setup Instructions on Windows 10

 If you're running Windows 10, follow the instructions in this section.
-Windows instructions use WSL Ubuntu Bash Terminal to install Linux-based tool chains
+Windows instructions use WSL Ubuntu Bash Terminal to install Linux-based tool chains.

+NOTE: Certain tool chains may not work with WSL.
+So, it's highly recommended that you first install Ubuntu Linux Virtual Machine (VM) and follow the instruction for Linux development environment setup.
+In order to run VM smoothly, your system must have atleast 8 GB RAM and 4 cores so you can allocate half of the resources (4GB RAM and 2 cores -- ideal amount) to your VM.
+Alternativley, you can format and install Ubuntu Linux as the host Operating System especially if your system doesn't have adequate resources.

 ## C++ Dev Environment Setup on Personal Windows System